Norte de Santander Department: Transport

-In the 1870's, the Cucutá Railroad was built, which helped connect the area where coffee was grown in the department with the Zulía River.
+In the 1870s, the Cucutá Railroad was built, which helped connect the area where coffee was grown in the department with the Zulía River.
 The Colombian Congress issued law 69 of 1923, which requested the construction of an aerial lift that would connect the Magdalena River with the city of Cucutá, the reason was that several road and rail transportation projects had failed, but for political and economic reasons, only the aerial lift between Ocaña and Gamarra could be completed.
 The Ministry of Public Works ordered the construction of the aerial lift immediately in 1925, the English engineer James F. Lindsay was in charge of the direction of the construction.
-The aerial lift was inaugurated on August 7, 1929.
+The aerial lift was inaugurated on 7 August 1929.
 The aerial lift lasted 20 years in use, and then fell into disuse when several new roads were opened.
 In October 1971, the Camilo Daza International Airport was inaugurated.
 The airport was recognized as the best architectural project of the department in the VII Regional Architecture Exhibition Juvenal Moya 2020, organized by the Colombian Society of Architects.